 - HTTP, HTTPS, and SOCKS5 support.
 Works with Instagram's Android and iOS API paths, as well as with anti-detect browsers emulating mobile devices.

 - Anti-detect browser compatibility.
-Should integrate with Multilogin, Gologin, Dolphin Anty, Incogniton, Octo Browser, or Undetectable - the browsers most Instagram agencies use.
+Should integrate with Multilogin, Gologin, Dolphin Anty, Incogniton, Octo Browser, or Undetectable, the browsers most Instagram agencies use.
 Databay partners with all six.

 How to Set Up Mobile Proxies for Instagram